 Juris Diversitas was founded in 2007.
 We are an international, interdisciplinary community for the study of legal and normative mixtures and movements.
 Originally comparatists, we have opened up a conversation with anthropologists, geographers, historians, philosophers, sociologists, etc. both within the law and beyond.
-We publish a book series and hold annual conferences.
+We publish a book series and hold general and specialized conferences.